tofik-007/Final-Project-for-Blockchain/README.md

-# Mini Blockchain Wallet & Client
+# Decentralized Blockchain Transaction System

 This project is a small educational blockchain system consisting of: